 Real-time analytics is increasingly becoming a key application of the fog, with healthcare-covered entities and business associates enabled.
 They send data from the point of its creation to where it should be processed through your fog computing ecosystem.

 Demand for lower latency

 You do not need everything to go to the cloud for processing if you have a fog implementation.
-Instead, you are able to complete certain tasks quicker.
-This is because you are able to keep them outside of the processing lineup for the primary cloud storage area.
+Instead, you can complete certain tasks quicker.
+This is because you can keep them outside of the processing lineup for the primary cloud storage area.

 Factors like the massive volume of data, a focus on analytics, and latency sensitivity make fog computing a perfect fit.
 It’s ideal for situations such as real-time monitoring since it can meet the response and latency needs for those services.

 Other reasons the IoMT and fog computing is growing